eon-io/eon-sdk-go/docs/ConnectRestoreAccountRequest.md

 SetName sets Name field to given value.

-### GetRestoreAccountConfig
+### GetRestoreAccountAttributes

-`func (o *ConnectRestoreAccountRequest) GetRestoreAccountConfig() AccountConfigInput`
+`func (o *ConnectRestoreAccountRequest) GetRestoreAccountAttributes() AccountConfigInput`

-GetRestoreAccountConfig returns the RestoreAccountConfig field if non-nil, zero value otherwise.
+GetRestoreAccountAttributes returns the RestoreAccountAttributes field if non-nil, zero value otherwise.

-### GetRestoreAccountConfigOk
+### GetRestoreAccountAttributesOk

-`func (o *ConnectRestoreAccountRequest) GetRestoreAccountConfigOk() (*AccountConfigInput, bool)`
+`func (o *ConnectRestoreAccountRequest) GetRestoreAccountAttributesOk() (*AccountConfigInput, bool)`

-GetRestoreAccountConfigOk returns a tuple with the RestoreAccountConfig field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetRestoreAccountAttributesOk returns a tuple with the RestoreAccountAttributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRestoreAccountConfig
+### SetRestoreAccountAttributes

-`func (o *ConnectRestoreAccountRequest) SetRestoreAccountConfig(v AccountConfigInput)`
+`func (o *ConnectRestoreAccountRequest) SetRestoreAccountAttributes(v AccountConfigInput)`

-SetRestoreAccountConfig sets RestoreAccountConfig field to given value.
+SetRestoreAccountAttributes sets RestoreAccountAttributes field to given value.